charlieisacat/CISim/README.md

-# CISim: a simulator for custom instruction taking LLVM IR as ISA
+# CISim: ISA-Agnostic Custom Instruction Simulation for General-Purpose Processor

 This is the simulator we used in CIExplorer https://github.com/charlieisacat/CIExplorer.

 Its DRAM and Cache model are implemented according to https://github.com/PrincetonUniversity/MosaicSim.

-Simulator's paper is not published yet.
-If you use the code, we would appreciate it if you cite the following paper:

 ## Citation
-> Xiaoyu Hao, Sen Zhang, Liang Qiao, Qingcai Jiang, Jun Shi, Junshi Chen, Hong An, Xulong Tang, Hao Shu, and Honghui Yuan.
+> Xiaoyu Hao, Sen Zhang, Liang Qiao, Qingcai Jiang, Jun Shi, Junshi Chen, and Hong An.
-> CIExplorer: Microarchitecture-Aware Exploration for Tightly Integrated Custom Instruction.
-In 2025 International Conference on Supercomputing (ICS ’25)
+> CISim: ISA-Agnostic Custom Instruction Simulation for General-Purpose Processor.
+In 2026 Design, Automation and Test in Europe Conference (DATE ’26)

 # Requirements & Setup
 - LLVM-14